SPDUK/portfolio/content/blog/types-of-web-hosting/index.md

 ---
-title: Which type of web hosting should You use?
+title: Which type of web hosting should you use?
 date: "2020-05-11T14:50:48.754Z"
 type: "digitalocean"
 ---